zoom/client-sdk-iOS-getting-started/README.md

 1. Install Xcode (10 or higher)
 2. Have physical iOS device ready (iOS 8 or higher)
-4. Sign into Xcode with valid AppleID or Apple Developer account to be able to generate provisioning profiles
+3. Sign into Xcode with valid AppleID or Apple Developer account to be able to generate provisioning profiles
-3. Obtain an SDK Key and Secret from the Zoom MarketPlace: https://marketplace.zoom.us/
+4. Obtain an SDK Key and Secret from the Zoom Marketplace: https://marketplace.zoom.us/
+5. Download the latest SDK version from the Zoom Marketplace

 ## Download and run

 1. Clone this repo.
+2. Play the MobileRTC.xcframework folder and MobileRTCBundle in the root folder of this directory.
+This is the same directory as this README.
-2. For Swift, open the ZoomiOSSDKDemo xcodeproj file in Xcode.
+3. For Swift, open the ZoomiOSSDKDemo xcodeproj file in Xcode.
 For Objective-C, open ZoomiOSSDKDemoInObjC.
-3. Navigate to ZoomiOSSDKDemo target -> Signing & Capabilities and provide the target with a provisioning profile.
+4. Navigate to ZoomiOSSDKDemo target -> Signing & Capabilities and provide the target with a provisioning profile.
 (Both the Swift and Objective-C projects can only be run on a physical device).
-4. If using the Swift version navigate to AppDelegate.swift.
+5. If using the Swift version navigate to AppDelegate.swift.
 If using the Objective-C version, navigate to AppDelegate.m.
-5. Replace "sdkKey" and "sdkClient" with the values from your ZoomMarketplace SDK credentials.
+6. Replace "sdkKey" and "sdkClient" with the values from your ZoomMarketplace SDK credentials.
-6. On a seperate device, or in a browser: Start a real Zoom meeting.
+7. On a seperate device, or in a browser: Start a real Zoom meeting.
 Once the meeting has begun, obtain the meeting number and meeting password.
-7. Click run.
+8. Click run.

 ## Features